 Homebaked Community Land Trust (CLT) takes care of the 'bricks' and a vision for community-led regeneration of wider parts of the high street.
 Currently, we are refurbishing the flat above the bakery to become a home for local young people and are simultaneously building our first public square on the high street.

-Starting from the model of the bakery building the CLT is developing a community-owned high street with beautiful?? and affordable apartments for local residents that sit above real shops and amenities.
+Starting from the model of the bakery building the CLT is developing a community-owned high street with high spec affordable apartments for local residents that sit above real shops and amenities.
 The plans for this scheme have been created in design processes led by local residents in collaboration with Liverpool based architects office Architectural Emporium.

 In response to a series of failed top-down regeneration schemes we believe that a community should decide for itself what is best for it and take matters into their own hands regarding the future of their neighbourhood.
 We believe in a development that is rooted in what is present, not constantly referring to what might be missing.
 We want regeneration and we also want house prices and rents that still make it possible for the people to stay or return who have lived here for a long time and young people to be able to afford living in the neighbourhood.
 In order for that to be possible we, like many other neighbourhoods in the country, are developing and testing community housing models that offer long-term affordable and secure tenure and retain physical assets and land to be excluded from speculative investment and to benefit the community.